-Private companies are viewed institutionally as primary engines of economic production and are given 10 appropriate legal safeguards.
+Private companies are viewed institutionally as primary engines of economic production and are given appropriate legal safeguards.
 The privatization of state companies proceeds consistently with market principles.

-9 8 Private companies are viewed institutionally as important engines of economic production and are 7 given legal safeguards, but concentration of market power (state companies, oligopolies) is tolerated.
+Private companies are viewed institutionally as important engines of economic production and are given legal safeguards, but concentration of market power (state companies, oligopolies) is tolerated.
 The privatization of state companies does not always proceed consistently with market principles.

-6 5 Private companies can act freely in principle but encounter economic, political or social barriers to development.
+Private companies can act freely in principle but encounter economic, political or social barriers to development.
 State companies or monopolies dominate the strategic business sectors.

-3 2 At most, private companies are permitted as exclusive enclaves; otherwise the state dominates the economic system.
+At most, private companies are permitted as exclusive enclaves; otherwise the state dominates the economic system.

-Criterion: Welfare Regime

-There are viable arrangements to compensate for social risks.

-Social safety nets

-To what extent do social safety nets provide compensation for social risks?
+10.1 Social safety nets To what extent do social safety nets provide compensation for social risks?
 This question refers to social safety nets which compensate for the social risks of the capitalist economic system, such as unemployment or poverty, and which alleviate handicaps such as old age, illness or disability.
-In your answer, please make sure to comment on:

-- the forms of compensation: cash and conditional cash transfers, subsidies, waivers, food programs, educational or empowerment initiatives - the funding: tax, redistribution, pay-as-you-go, investment funds - the structure of the welfare regime: public, private or both

-Note: In countries that do not provide comprehensive, state-funded welfare systems, social safety nets can refer to those arrangements that are functionally equivalent to formal compensation for social risks.
+In your answer, please make sure to comment on: the forms of compensation: cash and conditional cash transfers, subsidies, waivers, food programs, educational or empowerment initiatives the funding: tax, redistribution, pay-as-you-go, investment funds the structure of the welfare regime: public, private or both Note: In countries that do not provide comprehensive, state-funded welfare systems, social safety nets can refer to those arrangements that are functionally equivalent to formal compensation for social risks.
 Social safety nets may also comprise family, clan or village structures, if these structures can provide viable compensation on a broad scale for risks.

-Equal opportunity

-To what extent does equality of opportunity exist?

-This question is directed at finding out to what extent individuals have equal access to participation in society regardless of their social background.
+Social safety nets are comprehensive and compensate for social risks, especially nationwide health care and a well-focused prevention of poverty.
+Social safety nets are well developed, but do not cover all risks for all strata of the population.
+8 A significant part of the population is still at risk of poverty.
+6 Social safety nets are rudimentary and cover only few risks for a limited number of beneficiaries.
+5 The majority of the population is at risk of poverty.
+3 Social safety nets do not exist.
+Poverty is combated hardly at all, or only ad hoc.
+10.2 Equal opportunity To what extent does equality of opportunity exist?
+This question is directed at finding out to what extent individuals have equal access to participation in society regard- less of their social background.
 This includes equal access to education, public office or employment.
 Equality of opportunity for women, ethnic or religious groups should be evaluated explicitly in your analysis.
 Please comment both on the legal provisions and their implementation and enforcement.

-Equality of opportunity is achieved.
+Quantitative Reference Indicators: Literacy rate \cdot Ratio of female to male enrollment \cdot Gross enrollment ratio \cdot Female labor force Equality of opportunity is achieved.
 Women and members of ethnic or religious groups have equal access to education, public office and employment.
-There is a comprehensive and effective legal and 10 institutional framework for the protection against discrimination.
-9 8 Equality of opportunity is largely achieved.
+There is a comprehensive and effective legal and institutional framework for the protection against discrimination.
+Equality of opportunity is largely achieved.
 Women and members of ethnic or religious groups have near-equal access to education, public office and employment.
 There are a number of legal provisions against discrimination, but their implementation is at times insufficient.
-6 5 Equality of opportunity is not achieved.
+Equality of opportunity is not achieved.
 Women and/or members of ethnic or religious groups have limited access to education, public office and employment.
-There are some legal provisions against 4 discrimination, but their implementation is highly deficient.
-3 2 Equality of opportunity is denied.
+There are some legal provisions against discrimination, but their implementation is highly deficient.
+Equality of opportunity is denied.
 Women and/or members of ethnic or religious groups have only very limited access to education, public office and employment.
 There are no legal provisions against discrimination.

-Criterion: Economic Performance

-The economy's performance points to solid development.
+Output

-Output strength
+strength